Skip to content

 headers

 HTTP headers for MCP server requests.
-Passed to both builtin and local.
+Passed to both native and local.

 Type: dict[str, str] | None Default: headers